Land reclamation in Singapore: Recent difficulties with sand mining

 Reclamation of submerged land requires a substance to fill in the reclaimed area.
-Given the shallow depth of the waters surrounding much of Singapore, non-desert sand has generally been seen as the best option for this process.
+Given the shallow depth of the waters surrounding much of Singapore, sand has generally been seen as the best option for this process.
 Raffles used soil from a razed hill to raise the southwest bank of the Singapore River, but sand is the predominant choice.
 In fact, Singapore has used so much sand that it has run out of its own, and imports sand from surrounding areas in order to meet its land reclamation needs.
 Though industries around the world depend on sand, the United Nations Environment Programme found Singapore to be the largest importer of sand worldwide in 2014.
 In 2010 alone, Singapore imported 14.6 million tons of sand.

 In recent years, however, sources of sand have become more scarce.
 In 1997, Malaysia announced a ban on the export of sand, yet Malaysian media continue to report rampant smuggling of sand into Singapore, leading then former Prime Minister Mahathir Mohamad to protest that these corrupt sand miners were "digging Malaysia and giving her to other people".